 Classroom teachers are guided to incorporate the program into their curriculum.
 We strive to work with classroom teachers not simply to support the curricular needs of partner schools, but also to provide professional development and other resources to encourage theatrical, experiential learning practices beyond the residency.
 We hope to help shape how our partner teachers and students engage with learning, with each other, and with their community.

-In just a few weeks’ time, you taught our students the elements of drama, the difference between prose and poetry, and introduced them to iambic pentameter.
-But that is really only the surface of what you gave to these kids, and to us.
-You also taught them poise, how to speak in public, and how to take risks when things seem challenging.
+“You taught our students the elements of drama, the difference between prose and poetry, and introduced them to iambic pentameter.
+You taught them poise, how to speak in public, and how to take risks when things seem challenging.
 You gave them a space where they were comfortable to try new things, to make suggestions, and to be creative.
 But above all else, you gave each and every one of them confidence: confidence to be risk takers, confidence to try something difficult, and confidence in themselves.
-These are gifts they will carry with them for the rest of their lives.
+These are gifts they will carry with them for the rest of their lives.”

-~ 4th Grade teacher, Hartford, VT
+– 4th Grade teacher, Hartford, VT

 BridgeUP: Theater in the Schools is made possible through the generosity Bonnie & Clint Swift and the Helen Gurley Brown Foundation.